-This project utilizes silicon-based solar panels, which have an anti-glare coating.
-There are no moving parts nor hazardous materials in the system, and no noise other than typical transformer humming would be present onsite.
-The system will be enclosed within an 8-foot tall agricultural/deer fence (providing access for small animals to access in and out of the CSG) to minimize the visual impact and restrict access to the system from unqualified personnel as well as prevent larger animals from jumping the fence.
+No noise other than typical transformer humming would be present onsite.
+The system will be enclosed within an 8-foot fence (providing access for small animals in and out of the CSG) to minimize the visual impact and restrict access to the system from unqualified personnel as well as prevent larger animals from jumping the fence.